ToreniaFournieri/Star-Canine/Specification.md

 In a draw:
 - Combat ends immediately
 - No rewards are granted
-- If enemy type is "Boss": Game Over
+- If the enemy `type` is "Boss": Game Over
-- If enemy type is not "Boss": Proceed to next stage
+- If the enemy `type` is not "Boss": Proceed to next stage

 #### 4.5.3 Victory Condition
 Player wins when: